-- a) the installation requirements (best location, levelling, connection - if required - for defrost water, connections to energy source); - the overall space required in use (see 3.3.4), with sketches showing the appliance with the means of access open and closed; - for appliances which are intended to be built-in, the recess dimensions together with any additional ventilation requirements; - d) the operating conditions (starting and stopping procedures); - e) the instructions for use of the various controls [such as thermostat(s), indicator lights, air circulation and defrosting control(s)];

-- f) the limit values of the range of ambient temperature for the climate class(es) for which the refrigerator is designed and the fact that the internal temperatures may be affected by such factors as the location of the refrigerator, ambient temperature and the frequency of door opening; if appropriate, a warning shall be given that the setting of the thermostat or other temperature control devices might have to be varied to allow for these factors: - g) the care required for best performance, such as: - loading the refrigerator [and especially when the storage volume of the "three star" compartment(s) is smaller than the corresponding gross volume and when no load limit lines exist], - 2) the use of baskets and, where appropriate, a warning on the risk of poor performance when the baskets are not used, - the arrangement of food for storage, in particular the need to avoid cross-contamination and the storage of temperature-sensitive foods; - h) the maintenance and cleaning of the refrigerator; - i) defrosting; - j) the fact that effervescent drinks should not be stored in low-temperature compartment(s), and
+- a) the installation requirements (best location, levelling, connection - if required - for defrost water, connections to energy source); - b) the overall space required in use (see 3.3.4), with sketches showing the appliance with the means of access open and closed; - c) for appliances which are intended to be built-in, the recess dimensions together with any additional ventilation requirements; - d) the operating conditions (starting and stopping procedures); - e) the instructions for use of the various controls [such as thermostat(s), fast freeze switch, indicator lights, air circulation and defrosting control(s)]; - f) the limit values of the range of ambient temperature for the climate classes for which the appliance is designed and the fact that the internal temperatures may be affected by such factors as the location of the appliance, ambient temperature and the frequency of door opening.
+If appropriate, a warning shall be given that the setting of the thermostat or other temperature control devices might have to be varied to allow for these factors; - g) the care required for best performance, such as: - loading the appliance (and especially when the storage volume of the food freezer compartment (or cabinet) or any "three star" compartment(s) (or cabinet) is smaller than the corresponding gross volume and when no load limit lines exist),

-- that some products such as waterices should not be consumed too cold: - k) the need not to exceed the storage time(s) recommended by the food manufacturers for commercially quick frozen food in frozen food storage compartments; - the precautions necessary to prevent an undue rise in temperature of the frozen food while defrosting the refrigerator, such as wrapping the frozen food in several thicknesses of newspaper; - m) the fact that a rise of temperature of the frozen food during defrosting may shorten the storage life: - n) the care required with regard to frozen food in storage in the event of an extended non-running of the refrigerator (interruption of power supply or failure of the refrigerating system); - the action to be taken when the refrigerator is switched off and taken out of service temporarily or for an extended period, for example, emptied, defrosted, cleaned and dried, and the door(s) or lid(s) propped ajar; - p) the necessity that, for doors or lids fitted with locks and keys, the keys should be kept out of the reach of children and not in the vicinity of the refrigerator, in order to prevent children from being locked inside.
+- 2) the use of baskets and, where appropriate, a warning on the risk of poor performance when the baskets are not used. - 3) the arrangement of food for storage, in particular the need to avoid cross-contamination, - 4) the arrangement of food for storage and for freezing, where applicable, including, in particular, advice that food to be frozen shall not be placed in direct contact with food in storage and, if appropriate, that it may be necessary to reduce the quantity to be frozen if freezing every day is anticipated; - h) the maintenance and cleaning of the appliance; - the fact that effervescent drinks should not be stored in food freezer compartments (or cabinets) or in low-temperature compartments (or cabinets), and that some products such as water ices should not be consumed too cold: - the need not to exceed the storage time(s) recommended by the food manufacturers for commercially quick frozen food in food freezer and frozen food storage compartments (or cabinets); - k) the care required with regard to frozen food in storage in the event of an extended non-running of the appliance (interruption of power supply or failure of the refrigerating system); - the action to be taken when the appliance is switched off and taken out of service temporarily or for an extended period, for example, emptied, cleaned and dried, and the door(s) or lid(s) propped ajar; - m) the necessity that, for doors or lids fitted with locks and keys, the keys should be kept out of the reach of children and not in the vicinity of the appliance, in order to prevent children from being locked inside.